hakxcore/Timepass/README.md

 # Timepass
 Automate your some sort of functions in Debian OS.

-Tool is in its process i mean progress :).....
+Tool is in its process of testing  :)..... if you are ware of bash then trust me you can easily install it